-In compliance with FRD 103I, in the year ended 30 June 2021, an independent valuation was performed by PricewaterhouseCoopers on behalf of the Valuer-General Victoria to determine fair value using the market approach for land and a current replacement cost for buildings.
-The valuer has advised that the current market environment that the asset is being valued in, is impacted by the COVID-19 outbreak has caused.
-Market conditions are changing daily at present and has been considered in the valuation performed.
-As at the date of valuation, the valuer considers that there is significant valuation uncertainty that cannot be quantified.
-The uncertainty does not invalidate nor imply the valuation cannot be relied upon.
+In compliance with FRD 103I, in the year ended 30 June 2021, an independent valuation was performed by PricewaterhouseCoopers on behalf of the Valuer-General Victoria to determine fair value using the market approach for land and a depreciated replacement cost for buildings.
+The valuer had advised that the market environment in FY2021 had been impacted by the COVID-19 outbreak.
+Market conditions were changing daily.
+As at the date of valuation, the valuer considered that there was significant valuation uncertainty that cannot be quantified.
+The uncertainty did not invalidate nor imply the valuation cannot be relied upon.
 Future changes to the economic environment may require variations to assumptions which could have a material impact of the valuation outcome.